gbourguignon/marathon/README.md

+# Criteo specifics

+## How to release custom criteo version

+* Make sure all necessary patches are on `criteo_build` branch.
+* Tag using the name of the version, for instance `1.4.3-criteo3`
+* Push the tag and for travis to publish a new version

 # [Marathon](https://mesosphere.github.io/marathon/) [![Build Status](https://jenkins.mesosphere.com/service/jenkins/buildStatus/icon?job=marathon-pipelines/master)](https://jenkins.mesosphere.com/service/jenkins/buildStatus/icon?job=marathon-pipelines/master) [![Issues](https://img.shields.io/badge/Issues-JIRA-ff69b4.svg?style=flat)](https://jira.mesosphere.com/projects/MARATHON/issues/)

 Marathon is a production-proven [Apache Mesos][Mesos] framework for container orchestration.
 [DC/OS](https://dcos.io/get-started/#marathon) is the easiest way to start using Marathon.
 Issues are tracked in [JIRA](https://jira.mesosphere.com/projects/MARATHON/issues/).